Multiple twins in permutations: Introduction

 By a \emph{permutation} we mean any finite sequence of \emph{distinct} integers.
 We say that two permutations $(x_1,\dots,x_k)$ and $(y_1,\dots,y_k)$ are \emph{similar} if their entries preserve the same relative order, that is, $x_i<x_j$ if and only if $y_i<y_j$ for all pairs $\{i,j\}$ with $1\leqslant i<j\leqslant k$.
 This is, clearly, an equivalence relation.
 Note that given a permutation $(x_1,\dots,x_k)$ and a $k$-element set $\{y_1,\dots,y_k\}$ of positive integers, there is only one permutation of this set similar to $(x_1,\dots,x_k)$.

 Let $[n]=\{1,2,\dots,n\}$ and $\pi$ be a permutation of $[n]$, called also an \emph{$n$-permutation}, and let $r\ge2$ be an integer.
-A family of $r$ pairwise similar and disjoint sub-permutations of $\pi$ is called \emph{$r$-twins} and the \emph{length of $r$-twins} is defined as the number of elements in just one of the sub-permutations.
+A family of $r$ pairwise similar and disjoint sub-permutations of $\pi$ is called an \emph{$r$-tuplet} and the \emph{length} of an $r$-tuplet is defined as the number of elements in just one of the sub-permutations.
+It is common to call $2$-tuplets \emph{twins} and $3$-tuplets \emph{triplets}.

-Let $t^{(r)}(\pi)$ denote the largest integer $k$ such that $\pi$ contains $r$-twins of length $k$.
+Let $t^{(r)}(\pi)$ denote the largest integer $k$ such that $\pi$ contains an $r$-tuplet of length $k$.
 Further, let $t^{(r)}(n)$ denote the minimum of $t^{(r)}(\pi)$ over all permutations $\pi$ of $[n]$.
-In other words, $t^{(r)}(n)$ is the largest integer $k$ such that every $n$-permutation contains $r$-twins of length $k$.
+In other words, $t^{(r)}(n)$ is the largest integer $k$ such that every $n$-permutation contains an $r$-tuplet of length $k$.
 Our aim is to estimate this function.

-By the classical result of Erd\H {o}s and Szekeres \cite{ErdosSzekeres} concerning monotone subsequences, we get $t^{(r)}(n)= \Omega(\sqrt{n})$.
-Indeed, in a monotone permutation any $r$ disjoint subsequences of the same length yield $r$-twins.
+By the classical result of Erd\H {o}s and Szekeres \cite{ErdosSzekeres} concerning monotone subsequences, we get $t^{(r)}(n)= \Omega(\sqrt{n})$ (all implicit constants throughout the paper are allowed to depend on $r$).
+Indeed, in a monotone permutation any $r$ disjoint subsequences of the same length yield an $r$-tuplet.
 For $r=2$, using a probabilistic argument, Gawron \cite{Gawron} proved that $t^{(2)}(n)=O(n^{2/3})$.
 He conjectured that this bound is tight, namely, that we also have $t^{(2)}(n)=\Omega(n^{2/3})$.
-A currently best result towards this conjecture was obtained recently by Bukh and Rudenko~\cite{BukhR} (see also~\cite{DGR}) who showed that $t^{(2)}(n)=\Omega(n^{3/5})$.
+A currently best result towards this conjecture was obtained by Bukh and Rudenko~\cite{BukhR} (see also~\cite{DGR}) who showed that $t^{(2)}(n)=\Omega(n^{3/5})$.

 In the first part of this paper, we generalize both these bounds to arbitrary $r\ge2$, adopting the ideas from \cite{BukhR, DGR, Gawron}.

 \begin{thm} For every $r\ge2$, with $R=\binom{2r-1}r$, we have

 \end{thm}